Urban Pulse Privacy Policy

 We collect personal information:

-- Directly from you — when you create an account, complete onboarding, upload a document, send an envelope, take a payment, contact our support team, or reply to a marketing message.
+- Directly from you when you create an account, complete onboarding, upload a document, send an envelope, use planning/project/marketplace tools, make or receive a payment, contact support, or reply to a message.

 5.3 To comply with Australian law